Ministry Integrity Circles

 - Jan.
 29-30, 2024

-Ministry Integrity Circles is free for the Fall 2022 cohort!
+Ministry Integrity Circles is free for participants who begin in 2023!
 Participants will need to cover their own travel.
 However, if you live over 100 miles away from the AMBS campus, you can apply for a travel scholarship.

 Email Julia Schmidt, Program Administrator, or call 574-296-6245.